-Line in (blue)
+Line in

-This connector receives stereo audio signals from external devices, such as the line output from a stereo, television, or a musical instrument.
+This connector accepts audio signals into the computer sound system from external devices, such as the line output from a stereo, television, or a musical instrument.
 One line-in connector is on the rear of the computer.

-Line out (green)
+Line out

-This connector sends stereo audio signals from the computer to external devices, such as speakers, headphones, or the audio line-in connector on a stereo system.
-The internal speaker on the computer is disabled when any devices are attached to this connector.
+This connector sends audio signals from the computer to external devices, such as speakers with built-in amplifiers, headphones, multimedia keyboards, or the audio line-in jack on a stereo system.
 Line-out connectors are on both the front and the rear of the computer.
-Connecting devices to the front line-out connector disables the rear line-out connector.